ISISComputingGroup/ibex_developers_manual/Jenkins-Trouble-Shooting.md

 If the node has rebooted and/or installed an `sshd` update, it may have removed jenkins from its ssh authority.
 You need to edit `/etc/ssh/sshd_config` and add `jenkins` to the `AllowGroups` line.
 Then run `service sshd restart` on `sl7cloud`.
 You can then ask the Jenkins server to relaunch the node.

+To log onto the node you need to ssh to its real hostname - you can get this by clicking on the `sl7cloud` node in jenkins, going to `configure` and then you will see a `<something>.nubes.stfc.ac.uk` hostname to use.
+Lop in with fed id, you should be able to sudo from your account.

 ## Builds failing to check out

 If a jenkins job (often epics-static-clean on NDWVEGAS) is failing to run and near the start you see something like